 It is always best to avoid a criminal conviction, if possible.
 However, a conviction for being a minor in possession of alcohol is eligible for expungement pursuant to penal code section 1203.4 (PC 1203.4).

 Moreover, the records of the arrest or citation can be sealed pursuant to penal code section 851.91 (PC 851.91) later down the road, if necessary.
-Click here to learn more about how to clean your criminal record in California.
+Visit the dedicated expungements page to learn more about how to clean your criminal record in California.

-4. Common defenses to criminal charges for possession of alcohol by a minor.
+4. What are some common defenses to charges for possession of alcohol by a minor?

 There are many defenses a good criminal lawyer can use to defend some accused of possession of alcohol as a minor in violation of Business and Professions Code §25662 including lack of possession, parental exception, and judicial diversion.
 Let's take a closer look at each of these defenses.